cmmorrow/build-magic/docs/index.md

 An un-opinionated, build automation tool.

 Build-magic is a command-line application for automating build, test, install, and deploy tasks.
-It's designed to be easy to use by both developers and DevOps engineers.
+It runs anywhere and is designed to be easy to use by both developers and DevOps engineers.

 ---